sskalra116/Iot-sensor/README.md

 # Goal
  To develop a simple server on a smart device for any Internet client to query the sensor readings obtained on the smart device through the CoAP protocol.
-Used CoAP library to configure the environment for message ACK. to make the temperature sensor send the information, I had to hook up the temperature sensor to the Raspberry Pi and add provide sensor readings once a request was received from an internet client.
+Used CoAP library to configure the environment for message ACK.
+ In order to make the temperature sensor send the information, I had to hook up the temperature sensor to the Raspberry Pi and add provide sensor readings once a request was received from an internet client.

  # circuit